 Additionally, the lawyer is not permitted, after such consultation, to represent a different client with interests materially adverse to those of the prospective client, at least in the same or a substantially related matter, if the lawyer received information from the prospective client that could be significantly harmful to that person.
-Exceptions are provided, if both the prospective and actual client give informed consent, confirmed in writing, or the lawyer "took reasonable measures to avoid exposure to more disqualifying information than was reasonably necessary to determine whether to represent the prospective client" and that lawyer, having been disqualified, is "timely screened" from the case, and written notice is promptly given to the prospective client.
+Exceptions are provided, if both the prospective and actual client give informed consent, confirmed in writing, or the lawyer "took reasonable measures to avoid exposure to more disqualifying information than was reasonably necessary to determine whether to represent the prospective client" and that lawyer, having been disqualified, is "timely screened" from the case, receives "no part of the fee therefrom," and written notice is promptly given to the prospective client.